Ahrefs vs Moz vs Semrush (2026) — Which is Best for SEO and AI Visibility Tracking?

 Tool with most generous page crawl limit: Moz

-If you need to work in a collaborative way with your SEO platform, something that’s worth paying particular attention to is the issue of user accounts.
+If your SEO projects involve teamwork, something that’s worth paying particular attention to is the issue of user accounts.

 Moz is unique among the three tools in bundling multiple seats with its plans, with the number of seats you get on a Moz plan being as follows: